'March for Our Lives' gun control rally to draw thousands across US: Everything you need to know

 “His name sounded familiar, even though I didn’t want it to," she said.

-At that moment, Boan realized that she attended the same middle school as Cruz.
+At that moment, Boan realized that she and he had attended the same middle school.

 “He even had a presence back then,” she said.